DigitalPublishingToolkit/NN09/md/10Rules.md

 In the German edition of Wikipedia, this contradiction regularly leads to heated debates among the authors.
 One faction, called the Exclusionists, regularly calls for certain Wikipedia articles with too little ‘relevance’ to be deleted.
-The Inclusionists, on the other hand, will, in case of doubt, prefer to keep articles, even when they have no apparent relevance.
+The Inclusionists on the other hand, will in case of doubt prefer to keep articles, even when they have no apparent relevance.
 The fact that, for the query public, relevance is no longer an objective or universal attribute, but more a matter of individual assessment, is something the Exclusionists do not